Celebrity MasterChef Australia series 1: Contestants

 Ten initially announced that actor Steve Bisley would also be a participant, but he later withdrew from the show.
-The network cited a scheduling conflict for his departure, though the ABC claimed that Ten used it as an excuse; the announcement of his participation on the show was the same day the actor was charged with assaulting his ex-wife Sally Burleigh during an argument between the former couple.
+The network cited a scheduling conflict for his departure, though ABC claimed that Ten used it as an excuse; the announcement of his participation on the show was the same day the actor was charged with assaulting his ex-wife Sally Burleigh during an argument between the former couple.
 Rachael Finch previously auditioned for the first series of MasterChef Australia, but did not make past the initial rounds.